 Congenital Peyronie's Disease

-It is normally noticed around the time of puberty and in young adults and is caused by an uneven development of the two chambers that form within the penis.
-It is different to Peyronie's disease in that there is no build-up of fibrous plaque within the penis.
+It is normally noticed around the time of puberty and in young adults and is caused by an uneven development of the two chambers that form within the male reproductive shaft.
+It is different to Peyronie's disease in that there is no build-up of fibrous plaque.

 Find out more how MansMatters can help you